ucsd-ml-arts/ml-art-final-ohjay/README.md

   - _Why didn't I do this?_ Not enough time.
 - More mesh cleanup, e.g. using [PyMesh](https://pymesh.readthedocs.io/en/latest/api_local_mesh_cleanup.html), CGAL, [`libigl`](https://github.com/libigl/libigl-examples/blob/master/skeleton-poser/clean.cpp), etc.
   - _Why didn't I do this?_ Not enough time, and unnecessary.
+- Have the scene design network compute a new layout based on the current layout.
+  - _Why didn't I do this?_ This would imply that at each step of the construction process, I would need to run the network.
+  I wanted to precompute the sampling maps so that I could safely run the program on a laptop in real-time during the showcase.

 ## References